trisonezero/QuizWhizTest/doc/sprint0/process.md

 While our meetings don't follow any concrete format, tasks, progress, and troubleshooting are topics discussed during these sessions, as this setup provides the team with the ability to adapt to project needs and to each other's schedules.

+##Prioritization of User Stories

+We approached this aspect through informal discussions of what seems most crucial to the application's functionality.
+As opposed to taking polls, we found the best flow of ideas through regular calls.
+For example, we agreed early on that some of the key features that would be prompted to the user first, would be the ability to authenticate users and allow them to save their information through an account they could create, and having the option of creating their own subjects or having the system determine adequate questions.

+We focus more so on the tasks which have the most crucial impacts for the week, prioritizing based on what feels achievable for our sprint goals.

 # Key Takeaways and Improvements

 ## Communication